IgniteUI/help-topics/topics/02_Controls/igMap/00_Overview_igMap.md

 			<td>
 				The CSS resources consist of the IG theme and the map structure CSS.

-				The IG theme contains custom visual styles created for the Ignite UI library.
+				The IG theme contains custom visual styles created for the %%ProductName%% library.
 It is contained in the following file:`{IG CSS root}/themes/Infragistics/infragistics.theme.css`

 				The map structure CSS resource is used for rendering different elements of the map control:`{IG CSS root}/structure/modules/infragistics.ui.map.css`
 			</td>